hai-nc/htm-cl/README.md

 ## Scalar encoder

 This is a port of htm.core's ScalarEncoder.cpp.
 This library converts a floating-point number into a list of dotted pairs, each of which of the form (start-index . end-index) representing the start and end indices of the continuous sequence of 1-bits of the output bit-array.

-When the input is periodic and the output "overflow" its maximum index, the consecutive 1-bits of the output can be wrapped around and thus the need for two dotted pairs to represent the wrapped-around sequences of 1-bits.
+Other information of the output bit-array (eg. size, resolution, radius, etc.) can be accessed via accessors of the scalar-encoder object.

 For example, to encode days of week: